knocklabs/docs/pages/send-notifications/triggering-workflows.md

 it when canceling.
 Providing your own cancelation key means that you don't need to keep track of the Knock internal identifiers generated when calling `notify`.

-You can read more about canceling notifications [in our guide](/send-notifications/canceling-flows).
+You can read more about canceling workflows [in our guide](/send-notifications/canceling-workflows).

 **Keep the following in mind when generating a cancelation key:**